19hours/sg-statutes/Acts/State Courts Act.md

 ### Appointments and qualifications of Magistrates

-10\.—(1) The President may, on the recommendation of the Chief Justice, appoint any fit and proper person to be a Magistrate .
+10\.—(1) The President may, on the recommendation of the Chief Justice, appoint any fit and proper person to be a Magistrate.

+[14/2010 wef 02/01/2011]

 (2) No person shall be appointed to be or to act as a Magistrate unless he has been for not less than 3 years a qualified person as defined in section 2 of the Legal Profession Act.